codefresh-io/docs.codefresh.io/_docs/installation/gitops/shared-configuration.md

 1. Specify the desired configuration settings and resources required for the application in the manifest file.
 1. Save and commit the changes to the Git repository.

-The GitOps Runtimes will automatically detect the changes in the Shared Configuration Repository and apply the application configuration to all the GitOps Runtimes in the account and to all the clusters managed by those Runtimes.
+>TIP:
 You can then monitor these applications in the GitOps Overview Dashboard, and drill down to each application in the GitOps Apps dashboard.

 ## Use case: Create application for distribution across specific clusters managed by a Runtime
 In this scenario, you want to distribute an application configuration to specific clusters managed by a GitOps Runtime.
-Instead of manually copying the manifest to each cluster, you can add the application manifest to the specific GitOps Runtime, and define the target clusters in the `include` statement in the application manifest.
+You can add the application manifest to the specific GitOps Runtimes, and define the target clusters in the `include` statement in each application manifest.

 Here's how to do this with the Shared Configuration Repo: